Boeing to hire 10,000 workers in 2023 as it ramps up production - NewsBreak

 Boeing's 747, the original jumbo jet, prepares for final send-off

-Nearly bankrupted Boeing, before becoming a cash cow.
-SEATTLE/PARIS, Jan 29 (Reuters) - Boeing's 747, the original and arguably most aesthetic "Jumbo Jet", revolutionized air travel only to see its more than five-decade reign as "Queen of the Skies" ended by more efficient twinjet planes.
-The last commercial Boeing jumbo...
+SEATTLE/PARIS, Jan 29 (Reuters) - Boeing's (BA.N) 747, the original and arguably most aesthetic "Jumbo Jet", revolutionized air travel only to see its more than five-decade reign as "Queen of the Skies" ended by more efficient twinjet planes.

 Another Tech Giant Prepares For Major Layoffs, This Time 11,000 Jobs Will Be Cut: Report